inoueke-n/CCInvec/README.md

                            * csv  [*.csv]
                            * text [*.txt]
+ OUTPUT_DIR            set output destination folder DATA_DIR              set data destination folder.
+The data used for detection was saved in this path.
+ PRE_DATA              select true or false
+                           * true (detection from the continuation of the previous detection using the previous data of detection)
+	                   * false (first detection)
- OUTPUT_DIR            set output destination folder TARGET                select analysis target form following
+ TARGET                select analysis target form following
 	                   * local (Target your local project)
                            * git   (Target git project)